 Are you hovering over the exit button, ready to leave this post that seems to be going nowhere (and nowhere slowly – which is even worse than going nowhere fast).

 Trust me – with four boys, I sure understand.

 Pausing may feel like a luxury.
-A treat for those with fewer children.
+For those with fewer children.
 Or older children.
-Or a live-in nanny that is not just in our heads (no offense, Olga, you will always be real to me).
+Or a live-in nanny that is not imaginary (no offense, Olga, you will always be real to me).

 But what if we shifted our thinking?
-Can we view pausing as necessary to thriving as Moms?
+And viewed pausing as a tool in our parenting toolbox.